 Table 3.
-Calibration ratios for every Forlab filter
+Calibration ratios for every Forlab filter.

-A confirmation is provided by Figure 6.
-In fact, blue points indicate the highlighted blue values of Table 2 and red ones the neglected in the calibration ratios calculous, that are far from the blue points and very incoherent.
+A confirmation of this assessment is provided in Figure 6.
+The blue points indicate the highlighted blue values from Table 2, and the red points indicate values that were not used in the calibration of the ratio calculous due to their distance from the blue points or their incoherence.

-The final calibration ratios, which will be utilized for the intercalibration, were obtained mediating the highlighted blue values, and are presented with their corresponding standard deviations in Table 3.
+The final calibration ratios, which were utilised for the intercalibration, were obtained by mediating the highlighted blue values.
+They are presented with their corresponding standard deviations in Table 3.

 Application of calibration ratios to a laboratory sample

-The calibration ratios were applied to the four sections of the earthenware tile described before.
-As the previews tile, a small square in the centre of every section was selected and the corresponding Lifart and Forlab spectral data of this area were averaged.
-The Forlab data before and after the calibration were plotted with the Lifart spectra, to highlight the fair good correspondence of Lifart spectra and calibrated Forlab values (Figure 7).
-The calibrated values, although not perfectly matched with Lifart ones, presented the same shapes and trends of the peaks and bands.
+The calibration ratios were applied to the 4 sections of the earthenware tile described before.
+As in the previous tile, a small square in the centre of every section was selected, and the corresponding Lifart and Forlab spectral data of this area were averaged.
+The Forlab data before and after calibration were plotted with the Lifart spectra to highlight the fairly good correspondence of Lifart spectra and calibrated Forlab values (Figure 7).
+The calibrated values, although not perfectly matched with Lifart ones, presented the same shapes and trends in the peaks and bands.

 Application of calibration ratios to a real case

-The calibration ratios were applied to a previous study [23] on the Egyptian casket and sarcophagus described in section 3.
+The calibration ratios were applied to a previous study [23] of the Egyptian casket and sarcophagus described in Section 3.

-Indeed, the processed data allowed to attest the discontinuity of surface materials and the individuation of the modern coatings applied in a not documented restoration action.
-Forlab data put in evidence some retouches not visible by naked eye, and the application of Lifart on these spots permitted to recognize zinc oxide, acrylic paint and more.
+The processed data confirmed the discontinuity of the surface materials and the identification of the modern coatings applied in an undocumented restoration action.
+Forlab data provided evidence of some retouches not visible to the naked eye, and the application of Lifart on these spots made it possible to identify zinc oxide, acrylic paint and more.

 Very interesting results were obtained by the analysis of the external part of the casket and the interior part of the upper valve of the sarcophagus (Figure 8), where the presence of canvas under the paints and acrylic coating was revealed on the legs of the goddess Nut.